-IN the matter of the duty of keeping the commandments of God and the faith of Jesus, it is not to be understood that the two can for a moment be separated.
-The commandments can not be kept acceptably to God except by faith in Jesus Christ; and faith in Christ amounts to nothing-is dead-unless it is manifested, made perfect, in good works: and these good works consist in keeping the commandments of God.
+In the matter of the duty of keeping the commandments of God and the faith of Jesus, it is not to be understood that the two can for a moment be separated.
+The commandments can not be kept acceptably to God except by faith in Jesus Christ; and faith in Christ amounts to nothing-is dead-unless it is manifested (made perfect) in good works: and these good works consist in keeping the commandments of God.

-Christ kept the commandments of God: "If ye keep my commandments, ye shall abide in my love; even as I have kept my Father's commandments, and abide in his love" (John 15:10).
+Christ kept the commandments of God: "I have kept my Father's commandments, and abide in his love."
+John 15:10.
 By his obedience it is that many must be made righteous.
-"For as by one man's disobedience many were made sinners, so by the obedience of one shall many be made righteous" (Rom.
-5:19).
-But these are made righteous only by faith in him, thus having "the righteousness of God which is by faith of Jesus Christ unto all and upon all them that believe: for there is no difference: for all have sinned, and come short of the glory of God" (Rom.
-3:22, 23).
+"For as by one man's [Adam's] disobedience many were made sinners, so by the obedience of one [Christ's] shall many be made righteous."
+Romans 5:19.
+But these are made righteous only by faith in him, thus having "the righteousness of God which is by faith of Jesus Christ unto all and upon all them that believe: for there is no difference: for all have sinned, and come short of the glory of God."
+Romans 3:22, 23